 If you’re ready to graduate from frosting cakes with a butter knife, an offset spatula is just the thing for neatly spreading icing and filling onto baked goods without making a mess.
 It helps level off bar cookies and brownies so they rise evenly, as well.Buy Now

-Fancifully shaped cookie cutters are great, but even if you don’t plan on making gingerbread men, ninjabread men, sugar cookies in the shapes of trees and stars, or, uh, dinosaurs, a set of various sizes of round cutters are great for lots of things, from making simple cut-out cookies and biscuits to making perfect polka dots from fondant.Buy Now
+Fancifully shaped cookie cutters are great, but even if you don’t plan on making gingerbread men, ninjabread men, sugar cookies in the shapes of trees and stars, or, uh, dinosaurs, a set of various sizes of round or square cutters are great for lots of things, from making simple cut-out cookies and biscuits to making perfect polka dots from fondant.Buy Now

 A sharp, fine grater like the classic Microplane is fantastic not just for zesting citrus, but for grating fresh nutmeg, cinnamon, ginger, and even chocolate (and, of course, making fluffy mounds of hard cheese).
 Having two sizes is handy depending on the magnitude of the job you’re facing.Buy Now

 Once you’re all geared up, all that’s left to do is decide what to bake—so check out some of our favorite baking books, and our baking recipes archive for breads, cakes, cookies, pies, tarts, and tons more sweet (and savory) treats.

-This post was originally published by Sara Lime on January 8, 2007 and has been updated by Jen Wheeler with new links, images, and text.
+The original version of this story was by Sara Lime in 2007.
+It has been updated by Jen Wheeler with new links, images, and text.